lmellon/React/mern-stack/README.md

-# Code along with Sebastian from https://codingthesmartway.com/mern-stack-crash-course.
+# MERN Stack

-Built a MERN stack application.
+Code along with Sebastian from https://codingthesmartway.com/mern-stack-crash-course to earn how to build a full stack application with MongoDB, Express, Node.js and React.